ghc-proposals/ghc-proposals/proposals/extended-typed-holes.md

 Both `_$(` and `_$$(` require `TemplateHaskell` to be enabled as well as `ExtendedTypedHoles`.

-We extend the grammer by adding the following constructs:
+We extend the grammer by adding the `extended_typed_hole` construct to `aexp2` and `hole_op`, where `extended_typed_hole` is:

 ```
 extended_typed_hole
-        : '_(' maybe_hole_content hole_close
+        : '_('       hole_close
-        | typed_hole_splice
+        | '_('   exp hole_close

-typed_hole_splice
-        : '_$('  exp hole_close
+        | '_$('  exp hole_close
         | '_$$(' exp hole_close

 hole_close
   : ')'
   | CLOSE_HOLE

-maybe_hole_content
-  : STRING
-  | {- empty -}
 ```

 where `CLOSE_HOLE` is the `\) $idchar $idchar*` lexeme.

-These are parsed into a new `HsExpr`, `HsExtendedHole`, which either contains the string, or the `LHsExpr` containing the splice.
+These are parsed into a new `HsExpr`, `HsExtendedHole`, contains the `LHsExpr` from the hole or a template haskell splice.

-In case of the splice, it is renamed during renaming and type-checked during type-checking, and generally behave in the same way and adhere to the same rules as regular template haskell splices, i.e. they are run at the same time.
+For the splices, they behave the same as template haskell splices in that the untyped splice is run during renaming, and the typed template haskell splice is run during  type-checking, and generally behave in the same way as regular template haskell splices, i.e. they are run at the same time.
 The only difference is that the resulting expression is not spliced into the code, but rather passed along with the `ExtendedExprHole` to the constraint solver.

+The resulting expressions are then wrapped in a `toDyn` call from `Data.Dynamic` prior to being type-checked, and the `runExtHExpr :: LHsExpr GhcTc -> TcM Dynamic` function is provided in `TcHoleErrors`.
+This allows plugin writers to easily run the expressions and obtain a `Dynamic`, which they can then safely try to interpet as whatever type they expect the user to use in the holes.

 When the type-checker encounters a `HsExtendedHole` expression, it emits an insoluable `CHoleCan` containing a `ExtendedExprHole` constraint with